michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 12. BUT when Jeshu heard that Juchanan was perfected, he removed into Galila.

-13. And he left Natsrath, and came and dwelt in Kaphar-Nachum by the sea-sideBy the hand of the sea. on the borders of Zabolon and of Naptholi.
+13. And he left Natsrath, and came and dwelt in Kaphar-Nachum by the sea-side

 14. That the thing might be fulfilled which was spoken by the prophet Eshaia, who said,